Proper Orthogonal Descriptors for Multi-element Chemical Systems: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we assess the performance of POD potentials for indium phosphide and titanium dioxide.
 The linear POD potential in Section 3.1 and the quadratic POD potential in Section 3.2 shall be refereed to as POD-I and POD-II, respectively.
-In addition, we present results with the ACE potential \cite{DUSSON2022110946} and the explicit multi-element SNAP (EME-SNAP) potential \cite{Cusentino2020}.
-We fit EME-SNAP potential with the FitSNAP package, ACE potential with the ACE1 package, and POD potentials with ML-POD package available in LAMMPS \cite{Thompson2022}.
-POD potentials are available on Github (https://github.com/cesmix-mit/pod-examples) to facilitate the reproduction of our work.
-For POD and ACE potentials, the optimization problem (\ref{eq46}) is solved with $\beta = 100$ and $w = 0.8$.
-For EME-SNAP potentials, we use the original EME-SNAP potential in \cite{Cusentino2020} for different values of $J$.
+In addition, we present results with the ACE potential \cite{DUSSON2022110946} and the explicit multi-element SNAP potential \cite{Cusentino2020}.